annapamma/vue-heatmap-tutorial/README.md

 ## Starting a basic page

-Create this `index.html` file and open the file in your browser.
+Create an `index.html` file with these contents:

 ```html
 <div id="app">